 Besides the interest, there shouldn’t be any additional fees, and if your credit score is good, you could have many banks vying for your business with plenty of attractive interest rate offers.

-In some cases transferring your balance to a credit card with a 0% interest grace period could be a wiser move.
-This usually requires a fee of 3%, (and sometimes even 0%!) and the grace period can last anywhere from 12 to 18 months.
+In some cases transferring your balance to a credit card with a 0% interest grace period could be a wiser move to help you out of debt.
+This usually requires a fee of 3%, (or sometimes even 0%!) and the grace period can last anywhere from 12 to 18 months.
 A three percent loan for a year or more is a pretty good deal for most of us.

 Be A Cheapskate